julien-michot/tinyopt/README.md

 ### Direct Accumulation, a faster - but manual - way.

 When working with more whan one residuals, `tinyopt` allows you to avoid storing a full vector of residuals.
-You can directly accumulate the residuals and manually update the Hessian (approx.) and Gradient this way:
+You can directly accumulate the residuals and manually update the **full** (real or approx.) Hessian and gradient matrices this way:

 ```cpp